 But Margaret, why is Genoo writing a blog post about car insurance commercials?

 It’s about standing out.
 It’s about being the voice that people CAN hear.
-It’s about attracting YOUR perfect potential customers.
+It’s about attracting YOUR perfect potential customers – understanding your ideal customer profile to a degree your competitors can’t match.
+This is where narrowing your niche to stand out becomes a powerful differentiator.

 It’s about figuring out a different angle that you can capitalize on to capture your audience’s attention, like these 2 insurance companies have done.